Everyday Is Christmas (album): Promotion

 The lead single, "Santa's Coming for Us", was released on 30 October 2017, along with the pre-order of the album.
 A music video of the song was released on 22 November, which stars Kristen Bell hosting a Christmas party.
 The song reached a peak position of number 9 on Billboard's Holiday Digital Song Sales chart, number 1 on the Adult Contemporary chart, and 51 on the Holiday Top 100.
 It peaked at 39 in the United Kingdom and debuted at 70 in Scotland.

 "Snowman", released on 9 November 2017, reached a peak position of 3 in the Holiday Digital Song Sales chart.
 Additional songs also charted on the Holiday Digital Song Sales chart, with "Candy Cane Lane" peaking at 13 and "Everyday Is Christmas" peaking at 28.
 Sia appeared on Ellen (with Maddie Ziegler) and on The Voice to perform "Snowman".
 The music video for "Snowman", directed by Lior Molcho, premiered on 30 October 2020.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 59 based on 6 reviews, indicating "mixed or average reviews".

 Katherine St. Asaph of Pitchfork wrote that Everyday Is Christmas, as an album, feels "inconsistent and underwritten", comparing it to "opening a gift where someone’s forgotten to remove the tags".
 Asaph described the production as "vaguely festive" and criticised the positioning of "Snowman" next to "Snowflake" in the track listing, considering they both make use of the same metaphor.
 Allan Raible of ABC News, however, praised the record, noting Sia designed the album for those "who are turned off" by the holiday classics.
-Annabel Ross of Rolling Stone Australia wrote that, although Sia would have done a "fine job" interpreting the classics, with she and Kurstin crafting new, original songs, it was "hard to veer too far wrong" with them.
+Annabel Ross of Rolling Stone Australia commented that, while Sia would have done a "fine job" interpreting the classics, it was "hard to veer too far wrong" with her and Kurstin's original songs.